RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading/upgrade-active-active.md

 ## CRDB protocol version guidelines

 Starting with version 5.4.2, a new CRDB protocol version helps support Active-Active features.

 The new CRDB protocol is backward compatible, which means v5.4.2 CRDB instances can understand write operations from instances using the the earlier CRDB protocol.
-However, earlier CRDB instances using the older protocol cannot understand write operations from instances using the newer protocol version.

 After you upgrade the CRDB protocol on one instance, non-upgraded instances cannot receive write updates from the upgraded instance.